 FDA Approved Non-Surgical Knee Treatment.
 End Your Arthritis Knee Pain Today!

-Start Your Knee Pain Relief with Osteoarthritis Treatment
+Start Your Knee Pain Relief with Osteoarthritis Treatment in Dallas

 Over 100 million people in America suffer from knee and joint pain.
 A major cause of knee pain is osteoarthritis.
 Osteoarthritis (OA), also known as degenerative joint disease or wear-and-tear arthritis, is the most common form of arthritis.
 Healthy knees are naturally filled with Synovial fluid that helps lubricate and provide cushioning.
 With osteoarthritis the cartilage that covers ends of bones at joints breaks down, and the amount of synovial fluid is diminished and the joint space becomes more compressed.
 This causes the bones to rub together resulting in pain, swelling, and loss of motion of the joint.
 OA can affect any joint in your body but often occurs in knees.